 The hosting school receives a one-time fee for the initial monopole and cell service provider installation.
 Subsequent cell service providers co-locating to the monopole also pay a one-time site access fee to the school.

-FCPS receives recurring monthly rents from the cell service providers.
+FCPS receives recurring monthly rent from the cell service providers.
 The rents are escalated annually per the terms of the respective lease agreement.
-On existing cell service provider leases, 40% of the rent is retained by FCPS and 60% is retained by the private-sector telecommunications company that owns and maintains the monopole and, manages the cell service provider leases.
+On existing cell service provider leases, 40% of the rent is retained by FCPS, and 60% is retained by the private-sector telecommunications company that owns and maintains the monopole and, manages the cell service provider leases.
 On cell service provider leases executed after 2012, 45% is retained by FCPS and 55% is retained by the private-sector telecommunications company.

 The hosting school receives 15% of the FCPS income.
 The remaining 85% is used by the school system to fund emergency preparation technology for the Office of Safety and Security, Department of Information Technology, and other office technology projects.